Cold Sore Treatment

 One of our doctors will review your order and prescribe a treatment if suitable.
 How to Order

 If cold sores are causing you discomfort, our service allows you to get a prescription for treatment, quickly and easily.
+We can also provide cold sore test kits if you are unsure whether you have cold sores.

 Not sure whether you should buy an over the counter treatment or get a prescribed medicine?
 Keep reading to find out what causes cold sores and the different treatments available.